Age and health concerns about Joe Biden: 2020 presidential election

 In April 2019, Biden announced his entry into the 2020 Democratic Party presidential primaries.
 Throughout the primaries, other Democratic candidates, primary voters, and journalists raised concerns surrounding Biden's age and mental acuity, viewing the issues as a potential detriment to his electability.
 At the time of his announcement, Biden was 76 years old.
 Some of the age-related concerns were easily dismissed as his main opponent for the nomination, Senator Bernie Sanders, was 77 years old, making him older than Biden.
 Nevertheless, Biden faced age-based criticisms due to lackluster debate performances and frequent gaffes.
 In a June 2019 debate, Representative Eric Swalwell stated that Biden should "pass the torch" to younger candidates.
 In a September 2019 debate, former Secretary of Housing and Urban Development Julian Castro accused Biden of forgetting something he had said a few minutes earlier.
 Senator Cory Booker came to Castro's defense for his criticism of Biden at the debate.
 In March 2020, campaigning with Booker, Kamala Harris and the governor of Michigan, Gretchen Whitmer, Biden said, "I view myself as a bridge, not as anything else.
 There's an entire generation of leaders you saw stand behind me.
 They are the future of this country."

 At a March 2, 2020, campaign event, Biden unsuccessfully attempted to quote from the U.S. Declaration of Independence, saying, "We hold these truths to be self-evident.
-All men and women created by — you know, you know, the thing".
+All men and women created by—you know, you know, the thing".
 At other points during his 2020 presidential campaign, Biden mistakenly stated that he was running for the Senate.

 During the general election campaign, Biden again faced age and acuity-related criticisms and was consistently attacked by his Republican opponent, Donald Trump, on those issues.
 Biden was also criticized for limiting his public appearances due to the COVID-19 pandemic, with Trump accusing him of "hiding in the basement".
 Furthermore, Trump and his campaign would often react to Biden's gaffes by making unproven claims that he was suffering from dementia and by calling him "Sleepy Joe" at rallies.

-According to ABC News, the president of Russia, Vladimir Putin, and the Russian government spread disinformation about Biden's mental health during the 2020 presidential election.
+According to ABC News, the president of Russia, Vladimir Putin, and the Russian government spread disinformation about Biden's mental health during the 2020 presidential campaign.
 The U.S. Department of Homeland Security reportedly withheld publication of a bulletin warning law enforcement agencies about this campaign.